 On one fancy occasion, several of us gathered for fellowship and tea.
 Arlene pointed out that the conversation had gone from “proper tea conversation to pizza and beer conversation.”
 We laughed/snorted and redirected the chit-chat to the Queen and her latest hat.
 After, I think we went out for pizza and beer.

 [clickToTweet tweet=”It wasn’t proper tea conversation but #pizza and #beer conversation” quote=”It wasn’t proper tea conversation but #pizza and #beer conversation”]

 But at the core of Arlene’s tea parties is the heart of the revelry.
 The sights, sounds, and smells are delightful.
 But the heart of the guests is the totality of the event.

 I have a favorite coffee cup.
-I like the way it looks and feels.
-I love to wrap my hands around it to warm them and breathe deep of the luxurious creamy java.
+It is lovely, like the way it looks and feels.
+And I love to wrap my hands around it to warm them and breathe deep of the luxurious creamy java.
 This is my morning routine.
 However, as much as I love the cup if you put chocolate milk or apple juice in it… I wouldn’t want it.
 It would not matter to me that it was in my favorite mug, I wouldn’t enjoy what was inside.

 The contents matter.

 The outside definitely impacts the inside, but if the inside is perfect it makes a huge difference.
 If I dropped one of Arlene’s exquisite cups, she would graciously find me another and put the same preferential brew inside.

 Do you understand the depths of He who dwells inside you?
 Can you fathom the love?

 I confess, I only recently have discovered the effectiveness of loving the real Jesus Christ.
 In the process I have been set free of many strongholds; my grief has been turned into dancing.
 I am walking in a newfound freedom.